Canto a Monte Quemado

 Of the things he has lost

-Monte Quemado waiting for a blessing from God
+Monte Quemado, waiting for a blessing from God

-Tree, bird, and path
+Tree, bird and road

-Earth, night, song, and Sun
+Land, night, song and Sun

-Thick mountain, virgin mountain
+Thick woods, virgin woods

 So distant and forgotten

-Just walking distances
+Just walking through distances

-Payment of Monte Quemado
+Homeland of Monte Quemado

-Love bursting in the air
+Love that bursts in the air

-Mixed with sorrows
+Mixed with sadness

 Night full of mystery

-Silent birds flying
+Silent birds that fly

 Rising into the distance

-Their dreams turned into darkness
+Their dreams made of darkness

 Ooh-ooh!

-Escrita por: Elsa Gladys Corvalán / Onofre Paz
+Escrita por: Onofre Paz, Elsa Gladys Corvalán